Frs2304/Wikipedia-Project/README.md

 # Wiki-Search App

 The Wikipedia Search App is a web application that utilizes the Wikipedia API to allow users to perform specific searches, extract data from Wikipedia pages, and display the results in a user-friendly format.
-This project is built using HTML, CSS, JavaScript, and Wikipedia API.
+This project is built using React.js and Wikipedia API.

 ## Features